-At the time of the submission of the No-Change Affidavit dated May 31, 2013, the personal financial statement of Mr. Zhong Chen, the 100% owner of Dynasty Group calculated a personal net worth of standard of exceeding the SBA standard of the inclusion of Mr. Chen's interest in an outstanding loan from the shareholder to the company in the amount of the inclusion.
+At the time of the submission of the No-Change Affidavit dated May 31, 2013, the personal financial statement of Mr. Zhong Chen, the 100% owner of Dynasty Group calculated a personal net worth of REDACTED, exceeding the SBA standard1 of REDACTED by REDACTED.
+This calculation was based upon the inclusion of Mr. Chen's interest in an outstanding loan from the shareholder to the company in the amount of REDACTED.
 (Notice of Intent, Oct.
 22, 2013)